 In order to move from CONGU to WHS handicaps, all players' current Handicap Records will be reprocessed using the WHS principles.
-The calculation will identify the best 8 of the last 20 Qualifying Scores, if posted during the last 2 years, and factor in:
+The calculation will identify the best 8 of the last 20 Qualifying Scores, if posted since January 2018, and factor in:

 • The adjusted Gross Score (Score Differential)

 • Any PCC (or CSS) adjustments

 • The Slope Rating of the tees played

 Click on the pictures for more information about the calculation and examples of how it might affect different types of player.

 Note: some of the terminology used in the slides has changed since the slides were originally created.

 If a player has submitted less than 20 scores in the last 2 years, the calculation will be done in a similar manner to the method of allocating new handicaps, as shown below.

 Players will be able to see their expected Transition Handicap and their Low Handicap Index (Anchor Point) at the PSI screen when the handicapping software is updated around October 2020.